The Digital Nomad Visa: A Ticket to Your Best Life

 A digital nomad visa is a visa aimed at the likes of those of us who want to work remotely and live in a foreign country.
 We might be online English teachers, bloggers, writers, programmers, social media experts; there are so many jobs available to us from our laptops.
 These jobs mean that we can live and work wherever we want to, be that at home with our parents or in a shared house in Vietnam.
 A digital nomad visa allows you to live in a country without the need for a working visa.
 In other words, the country is recognising that you are working while you are staying there but you are not technically working in that country.

-Read more: How Teaching English Abroad Can Help You Become a Digital Nomad
+Read more: How Teaching English Online Can Help You Become A Digital Nomad

 What are the benefits of a digital nomad visa?

 The benefits are two-fold.
-For countries all over the world, the coronavirus pandemic has resulted in dramatic losses for the international tourism industry.
-Thankfully now that borders are open, we can start travelling again, but it will still take time for these economies to recover from the last few years.
+For countries all over the world, the coronavirus pandemic resulted in dramatic losses for the international tourism industry.
+Even now, years after we have started travelling again, it will still take time for these economies to recover from the last few years.

 Because the travel industry is such a massive one, it is not only airlines that have suffered, but hotels and accommodation, tourist attractions and local transport have all seen knock-on effects.
 The digital nomad visa is a way to encourage remote workers to travel again and put down roots for an extended period of time – and spend their hard-earned money in their new hometown, thus helping to revive the economy.
 It’s also more sustainable, with longer-term stays having less impact on the environment and society of a host country.